What is a Non-Religious Funeral Ceremony

-I am a Cork Celebrant and work as a non-religious Funeral Celebrant where I perform funerals that are life centred.
+I am a Cork based Celebran Ireland and work as a non-church Funeral Celebrant where I perform funerals that are life centred.

 The question frequently asked is “What is the difference between a religious and a non-religious funeral ceremony”.
 My response is as follows: